 My personal Paris-Nice in 3 days cycling challenge took place at the end of June.
 The weather was perfect, the days were at their longest, and at night I had a full moon as companion.
 Believe me, these things should not be left to chance!
 I had tried to do this ride a few times before.
 The only time everything worked out was when I first attempted it in 2002.
 That was also when I was least prepared: I carried a piece of paper with a hand-scribbled list of villages and road names.
 No mobile phone, no map.
 Since that very first ride, something would always not go my way: the heat, the wind, or someone in the banlieue of Cavaillon snatching my bike from under my hands.
 So I felt extremely lucky when in 2010 the stars once more aligned.

 Every time I try to learn from my mistakes, change my preparation or fine-tune the route.
 I like to believe that there's a cumulative effect that paid off in 2010.
 Regarding the route then, here are some new insights.
 You can also view the entire itinerary on google maps.

 kilometers to the North.
 The road runs in close proximity to the Loire, so there can be very dense fog at night.
-The atmosphere then is really rather magical as the mist, softly lit from above by the moon, envelops everything bar the canopies of the tallest trees.
+The atmosphere then is really rather magical, especially when the moon is out.

 It was the first time I rode without my shimano flightdeck, which was stolen the previous year (along with the attached bike).
 And I loved it.
 In fact, I have never felt the need to use a board computer on any of my rides since.
 It was only afterwards that I could find out how much I had cycled each day: a good start with 350 km on the